tiugo96/heart_data/README.md

 # Note on OOP

-An object-oriented programming (OOP) section is incorporated at the end of the script.
+An object-oriented programming (OOP) section is incorporated at the end of the heart_data.ipynb script.
 This section is just to play around and involves aspects such as:
 * Creating classes and writing functions (class methods)
 * Importing custom classes into the main script